- Advertisement -spot_img

 No. 1: Pay on Time

-The first tip for building great supplier relationships is an obvious one.
+The first tip for building great supplier relationship is an obvious one.
 Pay on time and as expected.

-Wholesale distributors and many product manufacturers work on thin margins, so that cash flow is important to their business.
+Wholesale distributors and many product manufacturers work on thin margins so cash flow is important to their business.
 A retailer, even a small one, that pays on time as promised every time becomes a trusted and respected customer.
-Some wholesalers track payment history right in their customer relationship management software and even rate retailers based on how well they pay.
+Some wholesalers track payment history right through their customer relationship management software and even rate retailers based on how well they pay.

 Merchants with a good payment history may earn better prices or, eventually, get better terms, meaning that they will have longer to pay.